 - 256GB storage

 Oppo’s Find X2 range is just about as comprehensive a smartphone offering as you’ll find in 2020.
-Of the four 5G-ready phones in the family, the Oppo Find X2 Neo is by far the sleekest, with a super-slim chassis and upper-mid-range specifications for £549.
+Of the four 5G-ready devices in the family, the Oppo Find X2 Neo is by the best phone with a super-slim chassis and upper-mid-range specifications for £549.

 While it lacks the Oppo Find X2 Pro’s eye-catching periscope camera, the Oppo Find X2’s top end performance, and the Oppo Find X2 Lite’s appealingly low price tag, the Oppo Find X2 Neo might just be the most pleasant to hold and use.